FREQUENTLY ASKED QUESTIONS

 For A-la-Carte services, payment is due at the end of each Session, Walk or

 Consultation.
-For Pet Parents in a Program, payment is due at the end of each week.
+For Pet Parents in a Program, payment is due at the start of each week.

 Do you also provide Puppy Training ?